googlefonts/fontra-docs/_reference/panels/related-glyphs-and-characters.md

   - These are glyphs within this font which use the selected glyph as a component
   - example: a -> aacute, abreve, aring, adieresis, ...

-Characters decomposition
+Character decomposition
 : ^
-  - We look at unicode decomposition information
+  - Using unicode decomposition information
-  - Can a character be represented as a sequence of other characters?!
+  - example: onequarter -> one, fraction, four

-Character decomposition
+Characters that decompose with this character
 : ^
-  - Based on unicode information
+  - Using unicode decomposition information in reverse
-  - example: onequarter -> one, four, fraction
+  - example: one -> onesuperior, onequarter, onehalf, ...

 </div>
 </div>